mcosovic/JuliaGrid.jl/docs/src/tutorials/pmuStateEstimation.md

   \cfrac{\mathrm \partial{h_{\Im(\bar{V}_i)}(\mathbf x)}}{\mathrm \partial \Im(\bar{V}_i)}=1.\;\;\;
 ```

-In the previous example, the user neglects the covariances between the real and imaginary parts of the measurement.
+In the previous example, the user neglected the covariances between the real and imaginary parts of the measurement.
 However, if desired, the user can also include them in the state estimation model by specifying the covariances of the vector:
 ```math
     \mathbf{w} = [w_{\Re(\bar{V}_{i})}, w_{\Im(\bar{V}_{i})}].
 ```